KNXiON Logo Rebrand

 Challenges Faced: 🤔

 • Brainstorming notes on empathy maps was a challenge since I had no real data to pull from as I was more focused on the UI aspect of the project.
-I had to rely on what other people have told me about their experience on the fitness app they used, what I experienced in the past, and do some competitive analysis research.
+I had to rely on competitive analysis research on various fitness apps that were similar, and my own experiences from the past.

-• I had to keep in mind other features that can be used in the app that people tend to use while keeping track of their fitness goals (I created a food/water tracker page, and a music page).
+• I had to research what other features can be implemented in the app that users tend to keep in mind while keeping track of their fitness goals (I created a food/water tracker page, and a music page).

-• “Which fonts and colours will look the best and will send out the tone of voice I’m trying to convey?”
+• Question in mind: “Which fonts and colours will look the best and will send out the tone of voice I’m trying to convey?”
 (Tone of voice: Strong, Encouraging, Friendly)

-• “Which elements would be better to have on this landing page?
+• Question in mind: “Which elements would be better to have on this landing page?
 Which elements would be more beneficial for the user?”

-• “What signifier can I implement to let the user feel accomplished about tackling their daily workout challenge and keep them motivated?”
+• Question in mind: “What signifier can I implement to let the user feel accomplished about tackling their daily workout challenge and keep them motivated?”

 Low-Fidelity Wireframes